espadrine/succinct-cybernetics/Readme.md

 # Solve Data In Code

-All known problems can be solved with algorithms.
+All decidable problems can be solved with algorithms.
 For all we know, humans are Turing machines.

 Most problems can be structured into a **graph**.
 Graphs have vertices (entities holding data) and edges (from one vertex to another, sometimes with a value).